Plan9-Archive/inferno-wiki/Home.md

 [Pygments]: http://pygments.org/

-Here's an example of some Python code:
+Here's an example of some Limbo code:

 ```
 #!limbo